-When we rebuild a box, the unit is stripped down, washed in both Safety Kleen and hot wash tanks then the casings are shot blasted with glass bead.
+When we rebuild a box, the unit is stripped down, washed in both Safety Kleen and hot wash tanks then the casings are shot blasted with glass bead, then painted.
 Once “Prepped” the stripped unit is sent to the build area in a plastic tub.

 How to order

 Should you wish to place an order for a unit you will need to first identify the serial number of the unit you want to replace using the videos to show where to find this number in the relevant section, you can then either use our online order form, phone, fax or email us with your name, phone number, delivery address, what it is that you would like to order and payment details (please don’t email credit card details, use our secure online order form).
-Once the order is received we will contact you to give a delivery date and confirm carriage charges if applicable.
+Once the order is received we will contact you to confirm your delivery date.

 Identifying your Unit